Cistercians: Cistercian practices

-No vow of silence

-Cistercian monks and nuns have a reputation of cultivating solitude and silence; the great monastics have explained silence as "the language of liberation, enlightenment, or union with God."
-Some observers deduced, incorrectly, that Cistercians take a vow of silence.
-Watching over one's tongue is a general theme in the Rule of St. Benedict which, however, never required a vow of silence.
+Cistercian monks and nuns cultivate solitude and silence.
+However, contrary to some popular perceptions, Cistercians do not take a vow of silence.
+Silence assumes a variety of expressions in Cistercian life and practice.

 Origins and early expansion

 Foundation

 An illumination of Stephen Harding (right) presenting a model of his church to the Blessed Virgin Mary (Municipal Library, Dijon).
 Cîteaux, c.
 1125.
-At this period Cistercian illumination was the most advanced in France, but within 25 years it was abandoned altogether under the influence of Bernard of Clairvaux.

 In 1098, a Benedictine abbot, Robert of Molesme, left Molesme Abbey in Burgundy with around 20 supporters, who felt that the Cluniac communities had abandoned the rigours and simplicity of the Rule of St. Benedict.
 Chief among Robert's followers included Alberic, a former hermit from the nearby forest of Colan, and Stephen Harding, a young monk from England.
 Stephen had experienced the monastic traditions of the Camaldolese and Vallombrosians before joining Molesme Abbey.

 On 21 March 1098, Robert's small group acquired a plot of marshland just south of Dijon called Cîteaux (Latin: "Cistercium".
 Cisteaux means reeds in Old French), given to them expressly for the purpose of founding their Novum Monasterium.
 During the first year, the monks set about constructing lodging areas and farming the lands of Cîteaux, making use of a nearby chapel for Mass.
 In Robert's absence from Molesme, however, the abbey had gone into decline, and Pope Urban II, a former Cluniac monk, ordered him to return.

 The remaining monks of Cîteaux elected Alberic as their abbot, under whose leadership the abbey would find its grounding.
 Robert had been the idealist of the order, and Alberic was their builder.
 Upon assuming the role of abbot, Alberic moved the site of the fledgling community near a brook a short distance away from the original site.
 Alberic discontinued the use of Benedictine black garments in the abbey and clothed the monks in white habits of undyed wool.
 Alberic forged an alliance with the Dukes of Burgundy, working out a deal with Duke Odo I of Burgundy concerning the donation of a vineyard (Meursault) as well as materials for building the abbey church, which was consecrated on 16 November 1106 by the Bishop of Chalon sur Saône.

-On 26 January 1108, Alberic died and was succeeded by Stephen Harding, the man responsible for carrying the order into its crucial phase.
+On 26 January 1108, Alberic died and was succeeded by Stephen Harding.